dwhite256/Data-Analyst-Portfolio/README.md

 * Multiple graphs were created clearly and easily visualizing the data for stakeholders.
 * A presentation providing strategies to convert non-members into members for the bike-share company was provided after answering how they use the bike-share differently.

+## Work Experience
+* The Home Depot - Freight Associate (4 Years)
+  + Using data about the amount and types of products coming in on each truck to determine how long the truck would take to complete and which departments would need more attention.
+  + Observed and collected data on the freight crew to determine which areas they are the best and which areas need improvement.
+  + Analyzed my previous performance and the performance of others to suggest data-driven solutions.
+  + Analyzed customers purchases to identify trends and they items different kinds of people tend to buy.

+* Bojangles - Manager (3 Years)
+  + Used data such as hourly sales to forecast the amount of food needed during different times of the day and optimize employee work schedules.
+  + Tracked crew performance to identify areas that required more training and measure the effectiveness of previous training.
+  + Utilized inventory and financial data management to keep food costs as low as possible.
+  + Became proficient with point-of-sale systems and used the sales data to generate reports so the company could make data-driven decisions in the future.
+  + Performance metrics like drive-thru times were used to track team performance and actionable feedback was given if this metric was not met.

 ## Education
 * [Google Data Analytics Professional Certificate](https://coursera.org/share/738fbdde86e5e44aa5f2dc22a20edb69)